Bungaree: Later life

 Bungaree spent the rest of his life ceremonially welcoming visitors to Australia, educating people about Aboriginal culture (especially boomerang throwing), and soliciting tribute, especially from ships visiting Sydney.
 He was also influential within his own community, taking part in corroborees, trading in fish, and helping to keep the peace.
 Captain Faddei Bellingshausen referred to Bungaree's welcoming visit to the Russian exploration ship Vostok in 1820.

 By the end of his life, he had become a familiar sight in colonial Sydney, dressed in a succession of military and naval uniforms that had been given to him.
 His distinctive outfits and notoriety within colonial society, as well as his gift for humour and mimicry, especially his impressions of past and present governors, made him a popular subject for portrait painters, with eighteen portraits and half a dozen incidental appearances in wider landscapes or groupings of figures.
 His were among the first full-length oil portraits to be painted in the colony, and the first to be published as a lithograph.

 Death

 In 1828, he and his clan moved to the Governor's Domain, and were given rations, with Bungaree described as 'in the last stages of human infirmity'.
 He died at Garden Island on 24 November 1830 and was buried in Rose Bay next to the grave of his first wife, Matora.
 Obituaries of him were carried in the Sydney Gazette and The Australian.

-In 1857, it appears that the skull of Bungaree (or possibly that of his son Bowen Bungaree) was removed from his grave to be used as a museum-piece.
+In 1857, it appears that the skull of Bungaree (or possibly that of his son Bo-un "Bowen" Bungaree) was removed from his grave to be used as a museum-piece.
 What happened to the skull is unknown, but in 1919 a wooden box containing the skull of an Aboriginal man was dug up on Rose Bay beach.
 Rose Bay was a significant Indigenous burial site with multiple disinterments occurring over the years with the various redevelopments of the Royal Sydney Golf Club located there.